 We all know there are a lot of cheap alternatives and fake products out there.

 Some are kind of fun and they come in handy, like when you need an expensive-looking purse that you could not otherwise afford on your measly intern salary and on trend jewellery that looks almost like the real deal.

-But when it comes to products that is applied to your skin you need to be a bit more careful.
+But when it comes to products that are applied to your skin you need to be extremely careful.

 A colleague of mine was recently tricked into buying a fake MAC lipstick and she noticed it was different from an original one she owns.
 We compared the two and these are the differences we found:

-Fake makeup and nail polish are everywhere.
-A bunch of vendors sell counterfeit makeup brands IRL and it's also prevalent online.
+Fake makeup and nail polish is everywhere.
+A bunch of vendors sell counterfeit brands IRL and it's also prevalent online.
 When you're on the internet you'll often see too-good-to-be-true deals for “Kylie lip kits” or “MAC makeup”.

-While there’s absolutely nothing wrong with buying cheap products from legitimate brands (I like a good bargain too) buying fake makeup could cause - sometimes permanent! - health issues.
+While there’s absolutely nothing wrong with buying affordable products from legitimate brands (I like a good bargain too) buying fake makeup could cause (sometimes permanent!) health issues.

-Those manufacturing counterfeit makeup do not care what goes into the products, they’re most likely just interested in the bottom line, i.e. making money.
+Businesses manufacturing counterfeit makeup don't really care what goes into their products - they’re most likely just interested in the bottom line, i.e. making money.
 As long as it looks like the real thing, they're golden.

 They reveal that some fake makeup products contain dangerous and poisonous ingredients such as rat droppings, human urine and toxic chemicals that are endangering consumers' health.
 Fashion Times notes that some imitations have been found to contain high levels of mercury and arsenic.